Emergency Response

 4. Ensure all physically present are safe and calm

-5. Adhere to Police and HoS direction
+5. Adhere to Police and Director direction

 6. Return to class or escort students to parent for pickup when indicated safe to do so